openpunkart/punkart.blocks.bodies/README.md

 ### **Q**: When generating 10 000 (bored) apes from the all-in-one composite image is there an (automagic) way to remove the background / make the background transparent before saving the images?

-The image class in the pixelart library / gem / package used includes a `Image#transparent` method that tries to remove the background - that is - turning the background color(s) into the transparent color (0).
+The image class in the pixelart library / gem / package includes a `Image#transparent` method that tries to remove the background - that is - turning the background color(s) into the transparent color (0).

-Note - The [**Image#transparent machinery**](https://github.com/pixelartexchange/pixelart/blob/master/pixelart/lib/pixelart/transparent.rb) is NOT using a neural network or such but for now a simple algorithm that may or may not work for different images - in the simple case it will take the color of pixel at the x/y coord 0/0 and will turn all pixels with that color into transparent (0) - thus - removing the background (if it is a single solid color).
+Note - The [**Image#transparent machinery**](https://github.com/pixelartexchange/pixelart/blob/master/pixelart/lib/pixelart/transparent.rb) is NOT using a neural network or such but for now a simple algorithm that may or may not work for different images - in the simple case it will take the color of pixel at the x/y-coord 0/0 and will turn all pixels with that color into transparent (0) - thus - removing the background (if it is a single solid color).

 Now try and change